openfaas/docs/docs/reference/profiles.md

 #### Use an Alternative RuntimeClass

-!!! info "OpenFaaS Pro feature"
+!!! info "OpenFaaS for Enterprises"
-    This feature is part of the [OpenFaaS Pro](/openfaas-pro/introduction) distribution.
+    This feature is part of the [OpenFaaS for Enterprises](/openfaas-pro/introduction) distribution.

 A popular alternative container runtime class is [gVisor](https://gvisor.dev/) that provides additional sandboxing between containers.
 If you have created a cluster that is using gVisor, you will need to set the `runTimeClass` on the Pods that are created.
 This is not exposed in the OpenFaaS API, but it can be set via a Profile.